portsip/pbx-user-guide/EN/portsip_pbx_user_guide_v12.5_en.md

 If an extension is set as queue manager, PBX will not assign the call to him/her, which means the queue manager will not receive the call even he is a member of the call queue.

 **Note:** The SMTP server and the email of queue manager must be set up in order to receive the notifications.

-#### Blacklist

-You can add one or more numbers to the blacklist of the call queue.
-When one of these numbers starts a call to the queue, a special prompt will be played to them.
-For more details please refer to [Configuring Queue Options](#Configuring Queue Options).